 Our Teen Academy program allows high school students an opportunity to get a comprehensive look into today’s FBI.
 Generally, each course iteration is a minimum of eight hours but can be a week-long program with blocks of instruction and demonstrations at a local field office.
 Students are provided with several presentations on topics including terrorism, cyber crime, public corruption, polygraph exams, evidence response, SWAT, and the day-to-day operations of a typical FBI office.
 Students also learn from special agents, intelligence analysts, language specialists, and professional staff about investigative tactics that include gathering evidence, interviewing witnesses, and assisting with cases.

-FBI Anchorage is currently accepting applications for Teen Academy.
+FBI Anchorage isn't currently accepting Teen Academy applications.